timlee717/DS2022/labs/lab1-cli.md

 # Case Study 1 part 2: Visual Studio (Cursor) and Linux Command Line.

 ## Downloading and install Cursor.
-Cursor is an great integrated development environment built ontop of visual studio code.
-Cursor has LLM integration built-in so that you can chat with a update your code.
+Cursor is a great integrated development environment built on top of visual studio code.
+Cursor has LLM integration built-in so that you can chat with and update your code.
 We strongly encourage you to do this.
-You tool help you build and debug.
+This tool help you build and debug.
 Visit <a href="https://cursor.com"> https://cursor.com </a> and download the Cursor IDE for your specific system.

-### Connecting the the University of Virginia High Performance Computing Cluster.
+### Connecting to the University of Virginia High Performance Computing Cluster.
 Connect to the cluster using ssh.
 Once you launch cursor and select your preferences; click new ssh table to begin the process of connecting to the cluster.
 ![Select ssh](../images/labs/lab1/connecttossh.png)

 Now type your_computing_id@login.hpc.virginia.edu into the command window and then type in your host when prompted.
 ![host info](../images/labs/lab1/loginhostinfo.png)

-Finalling click open folder and select the option /home/your_computing_id/
+Finally click open folder and select the option /home/your_computing_id/

 ![OpenFolder](../images/labs/lab1/Openfolder.png)

 You development environment is now connected to the cluster.